 Magic Flute is a puzzle game for iOS from LabLike.
-The game not only includes the story and music of Mozart’s playful opera it is an accompaniment to Amon Miyamoto’s adaption of the opera for Tokyo Nikikai Opera Theatre.
+The game not only includes the story and music of Mozart’s playful opera but also serves as an accompaniment to Amon Miyamoto’s adaption of the opera for Tokyo Nikikai Opera Theatre.
 The puzzler is an intriguing melding of video games and opera and a challenging casual puzzle game as well.

 Opera Meets Video Game

-Amon Miyamoto closely cooperated with Polish studio LabLike to create the opera inspired puzzle game.
-The Magic Flute opera itself, is a re-imagining of Mozart’s classic in a Japanese video game world—a setting which is surprisingly fitting for the zany plot of the opera.
+Amon Miyamoto closely cooperated with Polish studio LabLike to create this opera-inspired puzzle game.
+The Magic Flute opera itself is a re-imagining of Mozart’s classic in a Japanese video game world—a setting that is surprisingly fitting for the zany plot of the opera.
 Miyamoto’s unique stage direction lends itself to a very artistic and unique gaming experience.

-As players progress through the game they will encounter more and more interesting obstacles that make the puzzles more challenging.
-Each stage of the game includes a puzzle in which players must create a path from point A to point B. Challenges include avoiding dangerous tiles, tiles that can only be stepped on once, pressing buttons to move other tiles, switching between different characters and more.
+As players progress through the game, they will encounter more and more interesting obstacles that make the puzzles more challenging.
+Each stage of the game includes a puzzle in which players must create a path from point A to point B. Challenges include avoiding dangerous tiles, using tiles that can only be stepped on once, pressing buttons to move other tiles, switching between different characters, and more.

-The puzzles in Magic Flute are fun and will make you think but with very minimal instructions some may find certain stages to be too challenging.
+The puzzles in Magic Flute are fun and will make you think, but some may find certain stages to be too challenging due to the minimal instructions.
 There are no hints of any kind available in the game.
 The lack of hints or directions will lead to players occasionally getting stuck on a tough stage.
 Players may even find themselves not knowing exactly what their next objective is, with no menu or hint to help get them back on track.

 The biggest problem with the game is that it is possible to get a puzzle into an unsolvable state.
-When this happens the game doesn’t notify players.
-They’ll have to figure the fact that they've made a critical error out for themselves and eventually just start the stage over from the beginning.
-Each stage has multiple ways to solve a puzzle and it’s rewarding to figure out the solution yet, equally frustrating to get stuck or not know what you’re supposed to do.
+When this happens, the game doesn’t notify players.
+They’ll have to figure out that they've made a critical error for themselves and eventually just start the stage over from the beginning.
+Each stage has multiple ways to solve a puzzle, and it’s rewarding to figure out the solution—yet it's equally frustrating to get stuck or not know what you’re supposed to do.